MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 You can build a multi-region solution even when your region doesn't have a pair.
 However, the approaches you use to achieve a multi-region architecture might be different.
 For example, in Azure Storage, you can use geo-redundant storage (GRS) with paired regions.
 If your chosen region doesn't have a pair, consider using features like Azure Storage [object replication](/azure/storage/blobs/object-replication-overview), or design your application to write to multiple regions.

-## Effects on service level agreements (SLAs)

-Azure provides service level agreements (SLAs) for each service.
-An SLA indicates the level of uptime you should expect from the service, and the conditions you need to meet to achieve that expected SLA.

-Your architectural decisions affect your SLA.
-In general, the more redundancy you build into your solution, the higher your SLA is likely to be.
-Many Azure services provide higher SLAs when you deploy services in a zone-redundant or multi-region configuration.
-Review the SLAs for each of the Azure services you use to ensure that you understand how to maximize the resiliency and SLA of the service.

 ## Example use cases

 This section includes describes some common use cases, and the key requirements that each workload typically needs to consider.
 Based on the requirements and the approaches described in this article, we provide a suggested approach for the workload.